 Pascal was, of course, speaking metaphorically.[ii]+ Pascal’s metaphorical utterings (“the heart hath reasons”) paraphrased in plain English would perhaps be: “Don’t fret too much about the logic and evidence when judging religion.
 Let your heart’s desires guide your judgment.
 If it feels good, believe it.”

 As a religious ascetic, Pascal could never admit to doing something just because it felt good.
 He therefore sought a logical warrant for heeding his pious impulses.
 He labored to construct a reasonable argument to circumvent reason, a task that only a lover of paradox would undertake.
-The colonial patriot Ethan Allen voiced the following objection against all attempts to use logic to subvert logic:
+Colonial patriot Ethan Allen voiced the following objection against all attempts to use logic to subvert logic:

 Those who invalidate reason ought seriously to consider whether they argue against reason with or without reason; if with reason, then they establish the principle that they are laboring to dethrone: but if they argue without reason (which, in order to be consistent with themselves they must do), they are out of reach of rational conviction, nor do they deserve a rational argument.[iii]